 Guidelines of What to Expect & Fees

-Starting under saddle to finished show, trail, and/or ranch horse, ages 3+
+Starting under saddle to finished all around using, show, or trail horse.
+Ages 3+

-Sales-weanlings to your finished riding horse, let us know what you are looking for.
+Sales- weanlings to your finished riding horse, let us know what you are looking for-check out our For Sale page

-Training Prices: per month-basic hay & grain included.
+Training Prices: per month (30 days)-basic hay & grain included.
+We can work out payment plans, take trades, etc.

-Advanced-specific discipline training ie barrels, cattle work, etc:$595
+Specific discipline training ie barrels, poles, cattle work, etc: $550

 NOTE: Any supplements, extra/special feed and hay, farrier and vet work are all at owners expense.